Two-loop renormalization and running of galaxy bias: Single and double-hard limits of bias kernels

 The UV-sensitivity of the loop integrals can be accounted for by using appropriate renormalized bias operators, see Sec.\,\ref{sec:biasrenorm}.
 Here we already briefly describe the correspondence between the various possible UV limits of the loop integrands and the bias terms by which they are renormalized.
 As is well known, at one-loop the hard limit $p\gg k$ of $P^{(13)}$ can be absorbed into a shift of the linear bias $b_{\d}$ entering the galaxy power spectrum along with $P^{(11)}$, while the hard limit of $P^{(22)}$ is renormalized by a $k$-independent stochastic term at leading order in the gradient expansion.
+Notice that there is also a contribution to a $\nabla^2 \d$ term as well as stochastic terms suppressed by $k^2$, but throughout this work we neglect higher-derivative terms focusing on the leading-in-derivative operators.

-At two-loop order, we have to consider both the \textit{single-hard} and \textit{double-hard} limits, meaning the integration region for which (parametrically) either $p\gg k,q$ or $q\gg k,p$ (single-hard), as well as the case $p,q\gg k$ (double-hard).
+At two-loop order, we have to consider both the \textit{single-hard} and \textit{double-hard} limits.
+For the expressions \refeq{twoloopcontribs} that means the integration region for which (parametrically) either $p\gg k,q$ or $q\gg k,p$ (single-hard), as well as the case $p,q\gg k$ (double-hard).
 The contributions within these regions are defined by replacing the kernels by their Taylor-expanded limits when either one of the loop wavenumbers becomes large, or both of them with a fixed ratio $r=p/q$, respectively.
 The double-hard limits of $P^{(15)}$ and $P^{(33),I}$ can again be renormalized by shifting the linear bias entering the tracer power spectrum along with $P^{(11)}$, while those of $P^{(24)}$ and $P^{(33),II}$ can be absorbed in stochastic terms.
-The single-hard limits of $P^{(15)}$ and $P^{(33),I}$ can be absorbed in a shift in deterministic bias operators up to third order entering the tracer power spectrum via $P^{(13)}$, and the single-hard limit $q\gg p,k$ of $P^{(24)}$ into a shift in deterministic bias at up to second order entering via $P^{(22)}$.
-On the other hand, the single hard limit $p\gg q,k$ of $P^{(24)}$ as well as all single-hard limits of $P^{(33),II}$ are accounted for by stochastic terms.
+The single-hard limits of $P^{(15)}$ and $P^{(33),I}$ [see \refeq{twoloopcontribs} above] can be absorbed in a shift in deterministic bias operators up to third order entering the tracer power spectrum via $P^{(13)}$, and the single-hard limit $q\gg p,k$ of $P^{(24)}$ into a shift in deterministic bias at up to second order entering via $P^{(22)}$.
+On the other hand, the single hard limit $p\gg q,k$ of $P^{(24)}$ as well as all single-hard limits of $P^{(33),II}$ are accounted for by stochastic terms \cite{Rubira:2024tea}.
 As we will see, no mixed stochastic--deterministic bias terms are required to renormalize the \textit{power spectrum} at any loop order (these enter only when considering higher $N$-point functions, see e.g.~\cite{Rubira:2024tea}).

 To obtain explicit results for bias renormalization at two-loop order, we compute in a first step the relevant limits of the bias kernels $K$, considering single- and double-hard regions, as well as deterministic and stochastic terms, respectively.
 The deterministic part is related to the limits of a single kernel, while the stochastic terms are, for the power spectrum, associated to limits of a product of two kernels.
 Apart from bias renormalization, these limits also determine the RGE coefficients.